WanzhengZhu/local-embedding/README.md

 # local-embedding
 1. (Done)Adaptive MeanShift Code: Generate some synthetic data and see what the code outputs.
 Don’t have to read the code line by line.

-2. Save the data file and use Adaptive Meanshift Code to run on the written file.
+2. (Done)Save the data file and use Adaptive Meanshift Code to run on the written file.

 1. (Done)实现spherical meanshift